National Center for Victims of Crime: Funding

 The National Center for Victims of Crime receives grants from government agencies.
+In 2023, 23% of its total revenue came from federal government grants.

-Between October 1, 2018, and September 30, 2019, the National Center for Victims of Crime was awarded $1,399,655 in federal grants from the U.S. Department of Justice.
+Between October 1, 2022, and September 30, 2023, the National Center for Victims of Crime was awarded one $400,000 federal grant from the U.S. Department of Justice to develop a resource guide for National Crime Victims' Rights Week.
+It was also awarded a $852,294 grant from the District of Columbia to fund the DC Victim Hotline.

-Between October 1, 2017, and September 30, 2018, the National Center for Victims of Crime was awarded $8,899,348 in funding from the U.S. Department of Justice.
+Between October 1, 2021, and September 30, 2022, the National Center for Victims of Crime was awarded one $1,500,000 federal grant from the U.S. Department of Justice to fund the VictimConnect Resource Center.
+It was also awarded a $763,350 grant from the District of Columbia to fund the DC Victim Hotline.